-- People were supported to access a range of activities in the community on a regular basis, which included their particular interests and hobbies. - People attended day services.
+- People were supported to access a range of activities in the community on a regular basis. - People attended day services.
 Additional activities were planned around people's needs and preferences.
-These included, pub lunches, shopping, swimming, visits to local places of interest, and regular visits to family members. - •People were supported to keep in regular contact with their family through different means of communication, including the use of an iPad and emails.
-Some people had been supported by staff to attend family celebrations, such as weddings and birthday parties.
+These included, pub lunches, visits to local places of interest, and regular visits to family members. - People were supported to follow their particular interests and hobbies.